liqprotocol/port-LIQ/README.md

 - A Solana account with some SOL deposited to cover transaction fees
 - Token accounts for each token in the reserve
-- Roughly equal deposits for each token.
+- Roughly equal dollar value for each token.

 ### Setup